ClemSc/BLAST_2_LCA/README.md

 - `-H/-high_pident` = high similary threshold (percentage), default is 80
 - `-L/--low_pident` = low similary threshold (percentage), default is 95.

   LCA4BLAST uses a high similarity and a low similarity threshold to decide whether a species level identification is relevant or not.
 Only queries for which at least one hit was found with percentage identity (pident) > H will get a chance to be identified to species.
-Otherwise, genus will be used as the lower rank possible.
+Otherwise, genus will be used as the lowest rank possible.
 Hits with pident < L are not used.
 In general, H should be set where the user estimate the species gap to be.

 - `-p/--p_hits` = percentage of hits thresholds, default is 90.